BatBapt/fruit_classification/README.md

 ### custom_dataset.py
 - This file contains code to load and preprocess custom datasets.
-- It might include data augmentation techniques and transformation logic specific to the fruit images dataset.
+- Includes data augmentation techniques and transformation logic specific to the fruit images dataset.

 ### model.py
 - Defines the model architecture, which is based on ResNet50.